mhassaankhokhar/cm-interview/README.md

 Both can be valid.

 ### k8s deployment

+* please don't use cloud infra providers like AWS, GCP etc. The cluster should be a local one.

 1. Set up a kubernetes cluster ie. kind, minikube, k3s etc. the one you like the most.